Sisters in Islam: Zainah Anwar

 Zainah Anwar co-founded two (2) ground-breaking women's group that engage with Islam from a right's perspective to promote equality and justice for women living in Muslim context.

 In 1987, she co-founded Sisters in Islam (SIS) in Malaysia and became its founding Executive Director from 1999-2008.
+She “has enjoyed a highly visible and public position” as the head of SIS, leading the organization to prominence in the Muslim world, attributed to her outspoken “personality and passion.”
+Anwar is the daughter of Anwar bin Abdul Malik, one of the founding members of United Malays National Organization (UMNO), credited for giving the organization its name; despite his lack of greater political participation in the party, this reflects Anwar’s own political background and upbringing, as a politically conscious daughter of one of the founding nationalist parties of the country.

-She also co-founded Musawah, the global movement for equality and justice in the Muslim family, and was its founding Executive Director from 2009-2021.
+Anwar also co-founded Musawah, the global movement for equality and justice in the Muslim family, and was its founding Executive Director from 2009-2021.
 She now sits on its Board.

-Musawah works in the areas of knowledge-building, capacity-building and international advocacy to build knowledge and campaign for the possibility and necessity of equality and justice in Islam and to challenge the ways governments and non-state actors use the religion to justify discrimination against women and resist demand for law reform.
+In 2007, SIS formed a coalition of scholars and activists from around the world, including Egypt, the Gambia, Indonesia, Iran, Morocco, Nigeria, Pakistan, Qatar, Turkey, the UK, and Malaysia, to create a universal document called the “Musawah Framework for Action”, which built a global model for Muslim women in their respective country’s to campaign and advocate for Muslim family and marriage law.

-In 2018, she was honoured by Harvard Law School as one of the 25 “Women Aspiring Change” globally in the areas of law and policy.
-And in 2019, Zainah received the United Nations Malaysia Award 2019 for contributions to the 2030 Agenda for Sustainable Development in the Human Rights Fundamental Freedoms category.
-Meanwhile in 2023, the Johor Bharu-born Zainah made her way into the Muslim 500 : The World’s 500 Most Influential Muslims 2024.
+In 2018, Anwar was honored by Harvard Law School as one of the 25 “Women Aspiring Change” globally in the areas of law and policy.
+And in 2019, Anwar received the United Nations Malaysia Award 2019 for contributions to the 2030 Agenda for Sustainable Development in the Human Rights Fundamental Freedoms category.
+In 2023, Anwar was selected into the Muslim 500 2024: The World’s 500 Most Influential Muslims.

-Zainah has also been named by Newsweek and The Daily Beast as one of 150 women “who shake the world”, by Women Deliver as one of 100 most inspiring people in championing the rights of women and girls and by the online International Museum of Women as one of the 10 Most Influential Muslim Women at the Global Level.
+Anwar has also been named by Newsweek and The Daily Beast as one of 150 women “who shake the world”.
+Women Deliver has also called her one of 100 most inspiring people in championing the rights of women and girls, and by the online International Museum of Women as one of the 10 Most Influential Muslim Women at the Global Level.